The 10 Essential Components Of a Successful Technology Brand Strategy

 But you don’t need to be a B2C giant to have a strong technology brand.
 There are plenty of B2B companies, such as Slack and Dropbox, that employ effective branding.
 Here are 10 essentials for developing — and executing on — a successful technology brand strategy.

 Whether you’re building a tech brand from scratch or revamping a brand to pivot more to technology, research provides the in-depth perspective required for successful technology brand positioning.
-It offers insight into areas of competitive differentiation and also provides the opportunity to test hypotheses and uncover potential issues.
-Though research is crucial for understanding the market landscape and uncovering the authentic attributes of a differentiated brand, it’s a step that many organizations overlook, either because of budget and time constraints or a misguided belief that they already have the information they need.
+Research offers insight into areas of competitive differentiation and also provides the opportunity to test hypotheses and uncover potential issues.
+This step is crucial for understanding the market landscape and uncovering the authentic attributes of a differentiated brand.
+But it’s unfortunately one that many organizations overlook, either because of budget and time constraints or a misguided belief that they already have the information they need.

 During our work with dataxu, a programmatic ad-tech company, research uncovered a critical area of differentiation by revealing the challenges that its primary audience —CMOs — were facing.
 Our interviews showed that many CMOs struggled with the industry’s rapidly changing landscape and lack of transparency but felt dataxu allayed those fears, building trust and helping them achieve professional success.
 Not only that, internal interviews confirmed that these external perspectives aligned to an organization-wide commitment to going further than the competition to help customers.
 Together, this information became the basis for a differentiated strategic brand positioning for dataxu that centered around its role as a trustworthy, customer-centric ally in a complex, often dehumanized, and sometimes murky industry.

-One key research objective is to understand an organization’s industry position to define a brand strategy that differentiates.
+In order to define a brand strategy that truly differentiates, a key research objective is to understand an organization’s industry position.
 For example, a pure-play tech company’s brand strategy will vary depending on its competitors.
 Are they also pure-plays?
 Or maybe their competitive offering is only a small slice of that corporation’s offerings.

 In many cases, we recommend that an organization entrenched in the technology sphere downplay the tech components of its story and focus on other strengths and areas of differentiation.
 Competing head-to-head against other tech players can become a losing battle of specs and features.
 And the market is looking for something more human and relatable.
 Consider Zendesk, the CRM company.
 Yes, it offers a software solution, but much of its brand focuses on its employees’ dedication to their clients and communities.